minerva-ed/MinervAI/README.md

 The semantic kernel package can be installed using the command ***python3 -m pip install semantic-kernel***.

 Other packages can be installed using ***pip3 install ...***.

+# MinervAI - Team Contributions

+MinervAI is an innovative educational tool designed to empower teachers through interactions with AI-simulated classrooms.
+This project was developed as part of the HackUMass XI Hackathon, where it was awarded the Grand Overall Prize.

+We would like to firstly thank Taichi Kato (one of our pivotal founding members) for giving an awesome introduction to Semantic Kernels, and making pivotal contributions to the project with us!!

+## Team Members & Contributions

+### Dhyey Mavani
+- **Role:** Backend Development & Project Management
+- **Contributions:**
+  - Initiated the backend agents OOP framework.
+  - Implemented various functions within the backend with prompt engineering.
+  - Managed the development on the GitHub repository.
+  - Played a key role in the initial system design and conceptualization of the project.
+  - Drew Insights from previous projects such as LogFlowAI (Backed by Y Combinator), and MammothEdu from HackMIT

+### Muhammad Ahsan Tahir
+- **Role:** Backend Development
+- **Contributions:**
+  - Focused on back-end development, particularly on the question similarity detector and output JSON.
+  - Developed all agent classes including prompt engineering.
+  - Worked on making function calls concurrent to speed up run time.

+### Sawyer Pollard
+- **Role:** Frontend Development
+- **Contributions:**
+  - Co-developed the frontend using React and TailwindCSS.
+  - Assisted in architecting the backend and frontend connection.
+  - Designed a robust web file upload system with rich user feedback.

+### Sebastien Brown
+- **Role:** Frontend and Backend Integration
+- **Contributions:**
+  - Worked on front-end design and styling.
+  - Tuned and tested backend APIs.
+  - Assisted in initial system design and development of the pitch concept and deck.
+  - Drew Insights from previous projects such as LogFlowAI (Backed by Y Combinator), and MammothEdu from HackMIT

+### TinaZS Zhang
+- **Role:** Frontend Development & Design
+- **Contributions:**
+  - Created wireframes and graphics for the project.
+  - Led the front-end design using React and TailwindCSS.
+  - Involved in prompt engineering and development of the pitch deck.

+### Taichi Kato
+- **Role:** Full Stack Development
+- **Contributions:**
+  - Contributed to both frontend and backend development.
+  - Played a pivotal role in integrating semantic kernels into the project.
+  - Assisted in the initial idea generation and system design.